 Recommends to Congress the adoption of the Amendments to the Manual on GDPFS (WMO-No. 485) in alignment with WMO Unified Data Policy through the draft Resolution provided in the annex to the present Recommendation;

-Requests SC-ESMP to further enrich the guidelines on high-resolution NWP considering the feedback from Members after their review;
+Requests SC-ESMP in close collaboration with the relevant subsidiary bodies of SERCOM [P/SERCOM] to further enrich the guidelines on high-resolution NWP considering the feedback from Members after their review;

-Further Requests SC-ESMP in collaboration with WMCs and RSMCs:
+Further Requests SC-ESMP in collaboration with the relevant subsidiary bodies of SERCOM, [P/SERCOM] WMCs and RSMCs:

-(1) To prepare for providing the proposed core data products and submit the draft Recommendation on the relevant amendment of the Manual on the GDPFS (WMO-No. 485) to INFCOM-3 (2024);
+(1) To review the list of the proposed core data products, in consideration of the outcomes of the GDPFS Symposium and on-going development of WIS 2.0, [Japan] and submit the draft Recommendation on the relevant amendment of the Manual on the GDPFS (WMO-No. 485) to INFCOM-3 (2024);

 (2) To initiate a Seamless GDPFS Pilot Project to outline the requirements and feasibility to provide to Members the access to high-resolution NWP data for initial and boundary conditions of limited-area models;